 The Work will be conducted by SSC resources at one of SSC's facilities in the National Capital Region (NCR).
-The tasks related to providing support, as per Attachment 3 of Annex A may also be carried out remotely via a secure connection to Government of Canada networks using a Government of Canada accepted authentication solution.
+The tasks related to providing support may also be carried out remotely via a secure connection to Government of Canada networks using a Government of Canada accepted authentication solution.

-The Contractor must provide a fully operational solution that meets the requirements indicated in Attachment 1 of Annex A as well as user requirements defined during the prototype stage.
+The Contractor must provide a fully operational solution that meets the requirements indicated in Attachments 1 and 3 of Annex A as well as user requirements defined during the prototype stage.
 The solution must also retain all features and functionality of the Solution Prototype provided during the prototype stage.